brianwalborn/home-lab/guides/kubernetes-cluster/initial-setup.md

 3. That's it!
 Your Pi is ready to be hacked on.

 > If you're building a cluster of multiple Pis, this guide can be followed for each one but note that the `sudo apt update` and `sudo apt upgrade` commands won't work on the worker nodes unless a) you've set up a wireless LAN when imaging the OS or b) you've followed the [Internet gateway guide](./internet-gateway.md) to give the worker node Internet access.

+## Next Step

+- If this setup was just completed on the conrtol-plane node, [assign a static IP address to your control-plane node](./static-ip-address.md)
+- If this setup was just completed on worker node(s), [use public key authentication for worker node access](./ssh-public-key-authentication.md)